-Covid-19 coronavirus: Victoria records 216 new virus cases
+Covid 19 coronavirus: Victoria records 216 new cases, man in 90s dies

 Chief health officer Brett Sutton said the impact of the lockdown on the spread of the virus should start to become clear within the next three to five days.

-"With respect to stage 3 restrictions across metro Melbourne and Mitchell Shire, it's in the next 3-5 days that it should be having an effect," he said.
+"With respect to stage three restrictions across metro Melbourne and Mitchell Shire, it's in the next three to five days that it should be having an effect," he said.

 "There are challenges, though.
-Those restrictions restrictions limit substantially the number of interactions in home, socially, outside, but there are people who need to go to work and when you have a significant pressure of infection that we have with numbers now, we know there will be transmission because of the work people have to do and so we can't be guaranteed that will turn around in 3-5 days.
+Those restrictions restrictions limit substantially the number of interactions in home, socially, outside, but there are people who need to go to work and when you have a significant pressure of infection that we have with numbers now, we know there will be transmission because of the work people have to do and so we can't be guaranteed that will turn around in three to five days.

-Prof Sutton said just having people stay home won't be enough to slow the spread.
+Sutton said just having people stay home would not be enough to slow the spread.

 "We need to work with the masks, the workplaces, make sure people are doing the right things in terms of excluding themselves unwell and getting tested as part of that as well," he said.